 Customer service, customer support, and customer experience training.
 Loyal clients through world-class customer service...

 The essentials of merchandise management, buying, range planning, product development and many more...

 Some places are better than others when it comes to starting a career as a cashier.
-The best states for people in this position are Massachusetts, Washington, Connecticut, and Rhode Island.
-Cashiers make the most in Massachusetts with an average salary of $28,551.
-Whereas in Washington and Connecticut, they would average $28,309 and $28,029, respectively.
-While cashiers would only make an average of $27,683 in Rhode Island, you would still make more there than in the rest of the country.
+The best states for people in this position are Massachusetts, New York, Vermont, and Connecticut.
+Cashiers make the most in Massachusetts with an average salary of $34,377.
+Whereas in New York and Vermont, they would average $32,979 and $32,498, respectively.
+While cashiers would only make an average of $32,276 in Connecticut, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.